izaakrogan/globetown/_harp/portfolio/africabriefcase.md

 ## Results
 A beautiful and effective platform for publishing data-driven content to a global audience.
 Easy to use, robust and highly maintainable.

-Founders and Coders have a continued partnership with Revolution Works.

 <p class="center">
 	<img class="abc-mobile" src="/assets/images/abc/abc-mobile.jpg">
 	<img class="abc-laptop" src="/assets/images/abc/abc-screen.jpg">